nu-jliu/modern-robotics-cpp/README.md

 2. Forward Kinematics: includes all function that compute the forward kinematics for a open-chain robot system.

+3. Velocity Kinematics and Statics: includes all functions that compute jacobian for a open-chain robot systsm.

 ## Installation

 Building from source: